 Skunk Canyon approach - Hike up the canyon, past the section where you have to scramble between some boulders.
 Continue up and the Dreadnought will be the second tier of rocks on your left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Dreadnaught:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Dreadnaught:

 Primal Rib 5.5 4b 13 IV+ 11 MS 4a

 R Trad, 5 pitches, 1000'

 East Face/Dreadnaught 5.2 3 8 II 8 D 2c Colorado

 This is a fun and easy 300+ foot scramble up the Southern part of the East face of the Dreadnought.
 It may not warrant a trip by itself but makes for a nice finish after doing Primal Rib or climbing on the Backporch.Approach by using the Porch Alley trail.
 The climb starts at the lowest point of the rock a few feet from the Southern arete of the East face.
 The rock is fairly good although a bit licheny in the begining and pro is as usual, hard to findClimb straight up 300 feet to the bottom of t...[more]
 Browse More Classics in Colorado

 Tunnel below the summit of Dreadnaught which allow...